crate/cratedb-guide/docs/install/index.rst

 Install
 #######

+.. div:: sd-text-muted

-This section of the documentation covers the installation of CrateDB on different kinds of operating systems and environments, both suitable for on-premises and development sandbox operations.
+    Install CrateDB on different operating systems and environments, for on-premises and development operations.

 .. toctree::
     :maxdepth: 3